snc/SncRedisBundle/README.md

             metadata_cache:
                 client: cache
                 entity_manager: default          # the name of your entity_manager connection
+                document_manager: default        # the name of your document_manager connection
             result_cache:
                 client: cache
                 entity_manager: [default, read]  # you may also specify multiple entity_manager connections